Light Therapy for SAD

 Light therapy at Hall Health Center

-Light therapy is available on the 3rd floor of Hall Health Center between 8AM and 1PM Monday through Friday.
-Call our Mental Health Clinic at (206) 543-5030 to set up a 30-minute appointment in our sun room.
+Light therapy is available on the 3rd floor of Hall Health Center between 8AM and 10AM Monday through Friday.
+Call our Mental Health Clinic at (206) 543-5030 to set up a brief intake with a counselor.
+Once the intake is complete, you can schedule 30-minute appointments in our sun room.
 When you arrive at Hall Health, come directly to the 3rd floor and check in at our reception desk.

 There is no cost to students.